Pravpj/Product-landing-page-of-a-website/README.md

 # my-website
-created using HTML and CSS
+Basic Web application created using HTML and CSS